BluTargaryan/peaceakoja-portfolio-v2/README.md

 Worked on projects page, utilized components from home page

 ## Diary Entry 7
 Completed projects page (added projects list) and fixed button functions in home page.
 Set external navigation to open on new tab.
+Project now at shippable condition.